 Step #1: Widen the Exhaust

-Connect the air compressor to the muffler’s exhaust port, then insert the airline.
-You should open the regulator on the compressor to the desired setting, and it will deliver a blast of compressed air to the chainsaw.
-You can pressurize the muffler using an air-powered drill.
+To pressurize the muffler, connect the air compressor to the exhaust port, and then insert the airline.
+Open the regulator on the compressor to the desired setting, and it will deliver a blast of compressed air to the chainsaw.
+You can achieve this by using an air-powered drill.

 You can use an electric Dremel to prevent the exhaust valve from being shot open suddenly and forcefully.